 Price: $17.50 for each adult per attraction

-The walks by the Bondi beach during the winters are considered to be the best.
+The walks by the Bondi beach are considered to be one of best things to do in Sydney during winter.
 The trail that extends upto 3.7 miles from Bondi to Coogee gives the traveller a true sense of coastal beauty.
 It also includes a certain amount of climbing stairs.
 The journey is complemented by the heavenly harmony of waves.
 After reaching Coogee beach if you are still up for some more stroll, then you can continue walking towards Maroubra.
 So put on those comfortable shoes and take that stroll by the beach!

 Price: The entry to the beach is free